idealbridgex0/fam-arbitrage-bot/readme.md

   - <exchanges list> = the exchanges you want the bot to scan the orderbooks on, among all the CCXT-compatible exchanges.
 From a 2 exchanges minimum, up to an unlimited number.
 Don't forget to configure the exchanges in exchange_config.py.

   * Examples:
+    $ with renewal disabled ( For test ):
+      python run.py fake-money 500 EOS/USDT binance,okx,kucoin    # run the bot with 500 USDT and rebalance every 15 minutes, with binance okx and kucoin

+    $ with renewal enabled:
       @ Before this command you should enable renewal in the exchange_config.py

         python run.py real 15 1000 SOL/USDT binance,poloniex,kucoin   # run the bot with 1000 USDT on binance phemex and bybit on SOL/USDT, and rebalance every 15 minutes.